jlloyd237/cri/README.md

 ## Usage example

-A few examples that demonstrate how to use the framework are included in the `/tests` directory.
+A few examples that demonstrate how to use the framework are included in the `/examples` directory.
 These can be modified to suit different system configurations and requirements (e.g., IP address, work space, work frame, etc.)

-After installing and running the server (ABB and UR robots), the test scripts can be run from the `/tests` directory using one of the following:
+After installing and running the server (ABB and UR robots), the examples can be run from the `/examples` directory using one of the following:

 ```sh
 python abb_robot_test.py